wurmlab/genevalidator/README.md

 ## Analysing the JSON output

-There are numerous methods to analyse the JSON output including the [streamable JSON command line program](http://trentm.com/json/).
-The below examples use this tool.
+There are numerous methods to analyse the JSON output including the [streamable JSON command line program](http://trentm.com/json/) or [jq](https://stedolan.github.io/jq/).
+The below examples use the JSON tool.

 ### Examplar JSON CLI Installation
 After installing node: